Frequently asked questions

 Where do I send my transcripts?

-Transcripts may also be sent via e-transcript vendors or directly from the issuing institution to [email protected].
+Transcripts may be sent via e-transcript vendors or directly from the issuing institution to [email protected].
 Alternatively, application materials can be mailed to:

 Office of Undergraduate Admissions: